 The world has changed, and there is no going back.
-For the majority of organisations around the world, digital disruption is no longer an impending concern but the new normal.
+For the majority of organizations around the world, digital disruption is no longer an impending concern but the new normal.

 9 out of 10 say digital has disrupted their sector

-Nine out of ten C-Suite decision makers say that digital has disrupted their sector, with 98% saying the same of their own business or organisation.
-Although it might not be clear why this small minority believe that digital has passed them by, one thing is clear: the number of organisations left unaffected is rapidly shrinking.
+Nine out of ten C-Suite decision makers say that digital has disrupted their sector, with 98% saying the same of their own business or organization.
+Although it might not be clear why this small minority believe that digital has passed them by, one thing is clear: the number of organizations left unaffected is rapidly shrinking.

 And while around sixty-seven percent of respondents say that they are “excited or enthusiastic” about digital disruption

 , 20% note that they are “concerned or worried” about its impact.

 What does digital disruption mean to you?

 When asked to specify what digital disruption means to them: